tutek1/DTLabs/07_Animation&Physics/lab07.md

 > You can hover over all the parameters to see what each one does.

 #### The result
 Here is the resulting bouncy platform.
-Feel free to play around with all the parameters to see what each does and how it influences the platform.
+Please feel free to play around with all the parameters to see what each does and how it affects the platform.

 ![](img/Platform.gif)